Aleph

 Miscteams.list_templates, teams.usage

-The durable per-team group-chat thread is exposed through teams.chat.send / teams.chat.thread / teams.chat.history; this history powers the attribution-bubble replay in the group chat window.
-The agents.teams method returns a team list augmented with a small members_preview and last_message.
+The durable per-team group-chat thread is exposed through teams.chat.send / teams.chat.thread / teams.chat.history / teams.chat.cancel; this history powers the attribution-bubble replay in the group chat window.
+The agents.teams method returns a team list augmented with members_preview + last_message.

 See Also